picotorrent/picotorrent/README.md

 - The x86 executable is less than 1.5MB if compressed with UPX.
 - Native look-and-feel across Windows versions.
 - Support for magnet link pre-loading.
-- Extensible with plugins written in C++ or any .NET compliant language.

 ## Building PicoTorrent